List of content you will read in this article:

-As you know, Linux is a system where multiple people can interact with one system at one time.
-In order to reach this objective, Linux uses a useradd command.
-This command’s primary aim is to add the accounts of the new users to your Linux system.
+As you know, Linux is a system where multiple people can interact with one system simultaneously.
+To reach this objective, you can use useradd command in Linux.
+This command’s primary aim is to Create User in Linux.

 The useradd Command

 Here is the general syntax to begin with useradd command, which is Linux Create User Command:

 sudo useradd test_user